This page contains a PDF, which requires

-Please refer to the Continuing Education Course Calendar for a complete schedule of Continuing Education program dates.
+Browse our Course Calendar for a complete schedule of Continuing Education programs, dates, and locations.

 Developed for the practitioner who prefers a live-learning environment, License Renewal programs offer 12 hours per weekend, a variety of subject matter, and package or single session pricing.
 Programs are currently offered on the Davenport, Iowa, and Port Orange, Fla., campuses.
 Please visit the License Renewal Series page for more information.

 Utilizing the Iowa Communications Network this series of programming is a convenient option for those practitioners across the state of Iowa and those in neighboring states near an ICN location.
 Held on Thursday afternoons, three hours may be earned with package or single session pricing available.
 Please visit the ICN seminar page for more details.

 SOT, or Sacro Occipital Technique, was discovered and developed by Major Bertrand DeJarnette, D.O., D.C., as a means to generalize patterns of whole-body imbalance into three distinct categories.
 Using bioengineering principles, DeJarnette realized the sacroiliac joint and lumbosacral spine are keystone aspects of body balance that affect whole body function.
 This category system of analysis and treatment offers the chiropractor an outcome assessment system of pre- and post-treatment tests that can be applied to evaluate need for care, whether the care rendered is appropriate, and if the intervention was successful.
 Sacro Occipital Technique is more than just a chiropractic adjusting technique; it's a paradigm of understanding whole-body function that incorporates balance of the vertebra and myofascia, viscerosomatic/somatovisceral reflexes, CSF dynamics, dura meningeal tensions and the extremities.